Summer Bridge Program

 If admitted to Summer Bridge program:

-• make sure your Central Piedmont email is active.
+• Make sure your Central Piedmont email is active.
 That will be the only email we will use to communicate with you moving forward.
 Keep an eye out on email communication about enrolling in your class(es) as well as a welcome packet.

 You are required to stay enrolled in your courses for the duration of the program.

 We will register you in classes based on your high school GPA, test scores, or college credits that are available by the start of the program.
-You must have an unweighted 3.0 GPA to attend English or sociology classes at Levine Campus or to take online classes.
-You can take English, math, and various elective classes at all campuses (except Harris).

-(All your transcripts and placement, AP, and/or IB test scores must be available before May 31 to determine your class enrollment.)
+(All your transcripts and placement, AP, and/or IB test scores must be available before May 1 to determine your class enrollment.)